-A traditional music press kit was a tool used successfully for many years by musicians, labels, agents, and managers to promote a group, a new release or a tour.
+A traditional music press kit was a tool used successfully for many years by musicians, labels, agents, and managers to promote a group, a new release, or a concert tour.
 Some of these music press kits were very simple, while others, particularly for groups signed to a label or management that provided funds for press kits, contained a lot of bells and whistles.
 Essential elements of basic physical press kits often included:

 Most press kits came in folders that contained all of the appropriate information.
 In some cases, press kits were bound in a notebook.
 Kits usually featured the album cover art and photos of the artists.

 Different musicians' most loyal fans have collected many of the more elaborate physical press kits.
 The Rolling Stones, in particular, have come up with some of the most memorable of these kits, most of them selling in the collectors' marketplace for well over $100.00.

 The Rolling Stones reference also points to a problematic aspect of these physical PR kits for most working musicians: the design and production of these kits were expensive for everyone.
 Only the most successful groups in the world could pay the many tens of thousands of dollars needed to prepare an elaborate, no-holds-barred physical press kit.

 Despite the cost disadvantage, some groups, even those with smaller budgets, still put out physical press kits in the 21st century.
 The obvious advantage is that once the kit is delivered, it provides a physical reminder of the band until, possibly months or years later, it's thrown away or — for the exceptional few — becomes a collectors' item.

 For this and other reasons, many sites designed to help aspiring musicians (and to sell them something) still recommend putting out a physical press kit as well as what has mostly replaced it, the Electronic Press Kit, so ubiquitous now that it has an acronym: The EPK.